 Jehovah's Witnesses will not accept the transfusion of blood or blood products and will not accept their own blood if it is stored and administered to them at a later time.
-However, the majority of these patients are prepared to receive their own blood at the time of the operation and in the immediate postoperative period provided that it is not separated from them and is returned immediately.
-Both the BRAT machine, which permits the return of shed blood during the operation, and the re-transfusion devices used in the Intensive Care Unit fulfil the requirements of most of these patients, provided that extra care is taken not to separate the reservoir from the patient at any time.
+However, the majority of these patients are prepared to receive their own blood at the time of operation and in the immediate post-operative period provided that it is not separated from them and is returned immediately.

+Both the BRAT machine, which permits the return of shed blood at operation, and the retransfusion devices used in the Intensive Care Unit fulfill the requirements of most of these patients provided that extra care is taken not to separate the reservoir from the patient at any time.